 #4 – Substantive Test – Procedures

-Similar to the test discussed above, but this one aims at evaluating the financial statements by carrying out a detailed study of the relationship of actually recorded amounts with the expected.
+It is similar to the test discussed above; however, this one aims at evaluating the financial statements by carrying out a detailed study of the relationship of actually recorded amounts with the expected.
 It involves financial as well as non-financial data.

 #5 – Test of Balances

-- Eventually saves his manpower and labor to be employed.
+- Eventually saves his workforce and labor to be employed.

-- Saves on cost on account of lesser time involved and fewer manpower associated.
+- Saves on cost on account of lesser time involved and low workforce associated;

 - From the auditors’ point of view, he shall be able to take up more clients.